Cooperation, composition and activities of the Managing Board and Supervisory Board

 HUGO BOSS attaches great importance both to the skills and independence of the Supervisory Board members and to diversity in the composition of the Board.
 The members of the Supervisory Board of HUGO BOSS have the knowledge, skills, and professional experience required to duly perform their duties.

-In accordance with the recommendation in Sec.
-5.4.1 Sentence 8 of the GCGC, the Supervisory Board at its meeting on December 7, 2017 decided on a Supervisory Board skills profile and set specific targets in terms of the Board’s composition.
+In accordance with the recommendation in C.1 of the GCGC, the Supervisory Board at its meeting on December 7, 2017 decided on a Supervisory Board skills profile and set specific targets in terms of the Board’s composition.
 At least two members of the Supervisory Board should accordingly have an international background.
-In fiscal year 2019, the Supervisory Board had four members who were not German citizens.
+In fiscal year 2020, both before and after the new election, the Supervisory Board had four members who were not German citizens.
 In addition, other Supervisory Board members who have German nationality have an international professional background.
 Furthermore, no member may be exposed to any conflicts of interest.
-No conflicts of interest of members of the Supervisory Board were reported in fiscal year 2019.
+No conflicts of interest of members of the Supervisory Board were reported in fiscal year 2020.
 None of the current members of the Supervisory Board have previously held a Managing Board position within the Company.
-There were also no advisory or other service agreements in place between members of the Supervisory Board and the Company in the reporting year.
-In addition, no member of the Supervisory Board should be older than 69 years on the date on which he or she is elected.
+Furthermore, there were no advisory or other service agreements in place between members of the Supervisory Board and the Company in the reporting year.
+In addition, no member of the Supervisory Board should be older than 69 years on the date of the election.
 The Supervisory Board has, on the other hand, not defined any maximum term of office for its members.
 HUGO BOSS believes that a predefined maximum period of office is not appropriate as it is keen to benefit from the experience of the long-standing members of the Supervisory Board.

-The Supervisory Board has also defined a specific target as regards the number of independent members of the Supervisory Board as defined in the German Corporate Governance Code.
+The Supervisory Board has also set a specific target for the number of independent members of the Supervisory Board as defined in the German Corporate Governance Code.
 Of the twelve members of the Supervisory Board, including the six employee representatives, a total of at least nine members should be independent.
-In addition to the six employee representatives, the four shareholder representatives Kirsten Kistermann-Christophe, Michel Perraudin, Axel Salzmann and Hermann Waldemer are independent as defined in Sec.
-5.4.1 Sentence 9 of the GCGC.
+In addition to the six employee representatives, the four shareholder representatives Iris Epple-Righi, Christina Rosenberg, Robin J. Stalker and Hermann Waldemer are independent as defined in recommendation C.6 of the GCGC.

 The following further targets for filling the Board, which will help to achieve overall diversity in the Supervisory Board (diversity concept for the Supervisory Board), were similarly adopted by the Supervisory Board:

-- The Supervisory Board should have at least two members with an international background (i.e. persons who possess experience gained outside Germany due to current or past activities and/or hold non-German citizenship).
+- The Supervisory Board should have at least two members with an international background (i.e. individuals with experience gained outside Germany due to current or past activities and/or non-German citizenship).

-- The Supervisory Board should have at least one member holding expertise in branding, supply chain and/or national or international sales matters.
+- The Supervisory Board should have at least one member with expertise in branding, supply chain and/or national or international sales matters.